 Sachs is a member of the African National Congress, a judge, author and teacher.
 Early in his career, Sachs represented defendants who were charged under South African laws shaped by apartheid.
 In 1963, he was arrested twice under a law that allowed the government to detain political prisoners.
 In 1966, Sachs went into exile but stayed connected to South African politics.
 For 11 years, he taught and studied law in England and later worked as a law professor and legal researcher in Mozambique.
 While in that country's capital in 1988, he lost an arm and was partially blinded by a bomb planted in his car by South African security forces.
 In 1994, then-President Mandela named him as a judge to the country's first Constitutional Court, capping his work in the ANC to help establish South Africa as a democracy and draft its constitution.
-Since his retirement from the court in 2009, Sachs has traveled the world to share his insights about South Africa and to help heal divided societies.

 The Greeley Scholar for Peace Studies is selected annually in recognition of the honoree's distinguished humanitarian achievements and ability to effectively promote peace and conflict resolution at the local, regional, national or international level.
 The honor is named for Rev. Dana McLean Greeley, an internationally respected advocate for peace, human and civil rights, and a longtime Unitarian Universalist minister in Concord.